kumskov/shell/README.md

 * utils.h is mostly old junk to work with lists, I no longer use them.
 But there are some things I need and use.
 * parser.h has all functions to cut string into parts, get comments, arguments, etc. You get the idea.
 * executor.h has stuff to execute commands, error alerts (not yet) and pre-defined shell commands ("exit" will stop the execution of shell).
 * zadm.h is Zed's Awesome Debug Macros.
-I hope you don't mind me using them, they are awesome.
+Copyright by Zed Shaw.
+You should read his "Learn C the Hard Way".

 shell.c has only main().